shibing624/agentica/examples/README.md

 Lets build the LLM OS proposed by Andrej Karpathy [in this tweet](https://twitter.com/karpathy/status/1723140519554105733), [this tweet](https://twitter.com/karpathy/status/1707437820045062561) and [this video](https://youtu.be/zjkBMFhNj_g?t=2535).

-Also checkout my [video](https://x.com/ashpreetbedi/status/1790109321939829139) on building the LLM OS for more information.

 ## The LLM OS design: